-- (2) prenatal services, delivery, and postdelivery care for an enrollee and her newborn child as required by federal law, if the plan provides maternity benefits; and - (3) diabetes self-management training, equipment, and supplies as required in [the] Insurance Code Chapter 1358, Subchapter B. - (c) The benefits described in this section that do not apply to small employer plans are not required to be included in such plans. - (d) A state-mandated health benefit plan defined in §11.2(b) of this title (relating to Definitions) must[shall] provide coverage for the basic health care services as described in subsection (a) of this section, as well as all state-mandated benefits as described in §\$21.3516 21.3518 of this title (relating to State-mandated Health Benefits in Individual HMO Plans, State-mandated Health Benefits in Small Employer HMO Plans, and State-mandated Health Benefits in Large Employer HMO Plans), and must provide the services without limitation as to time and cost, other than those limitations specifically prescribed in this subchapter. - (e) Nothing in this title requires[shall require] an HMO, physician, or provider to recommend, offer advice concerning, pay for, provide, assist in, perform, arrange, or participate in providing or performing any health care service that violates its religious convictions.
-An HMO that limits or denies health care services under this subsection must[shall] set out[forth] such limitations in its evidence of coverage.
+(2) prenatal services, delivery, and postdelivery care for an enrollee and her newborn child as required by federal law, if the plan provides maternity benefits; and

+(3) diabetes self-management training, equipment, and supplies as required in Insurance Code Chapter 1358, Subchapter B.

+(c) Benefits described in this section that do not apply to small employer plans are not required to be included in those plans.

+(d) A state-mandated health benefit plan defined in §11.2(b) of this title must provide coverage for the basic health care services as described in subsection (a) of this section, as well as all state-mandated benefits as described in §§21.3516 - 21.3518 of this title, and must provide the services without limitation as to time and cost, other than those limitations specifically prescribed in this subchapter.

+(e) Nothing in this title requires an HMO, physician, or provider to recommend, offer advice concerning, pay for, provide, assist in, perform, arrange, or participate in providing or performing any health care service that violates its religious convictions.
+An HMO that limits or denies health care services under this subsection must set out such limitations in its evidence of coverage.